 Connection to transportation outlets makes Liberty an excellent choice for businesses.
-Kansas City International Airport is 20 miles west of the city and the nearest rail facility is ten miles away.
-A major north-south interstate (I-35) runs beside the city, and a major east-west interstate (I-70) is 15 miles away.
+Kansas City International Airport is 15 miles west of the city and the nearest rail facility is ten miles away.
+A major north-south interstate (I-35) runs beside the city, and a major east-west interstate (I-70) is 12 miles away.

 This area is fortunate to have several opportunities for higher education.

-Just minutes away is Maple Woods Community College, offering day and evening classes as well as many continuing education classes.
+Just minutes away is Maple Woods Community College, offering day and evening classes and many continuing education classes.
 Northwest Missouri State University provides Graduate Studies at its location on the Maple Woods campus.